-Tel: +385 1 4579 924
+Tel: +385 1 4579 924 Email: c.haid@schoenherr.eu URL: www.schoenherr.eu

-Email: c.haid@schoenherr.eu

-URL: www.schoenherr.eu

-Christoph Haid is a partner of Schoenherr, and is responsible for the EU & Competition practice in Slovenia, Croatia and other Schoenherr jurisdictions.
+Christoph Haid is a partner of Schoenherr, and is responsible for the EU & Competition practice in several Schoenherr jurisdictions, including Croatia.
 He has been involved in numerous high-profile merger control proceedings before the Austrian and Slovenian competition authorities, as well as the European Commission, and has coordinated global merger control filings, particularly in the CIS.
 On the non-contentious side, Christoph advises clients in setting up and maintaining state-of-the-art antitrust compliance programmes across the region, with a special focus on food and non-food retailing.
-In addition to his role as head of the EU & Competition team in various Schoenherr jurisdictions, Christoph has been the managing partner of the Ljubljana office since 2012 and, additionally, of the Zagreb office since 2013.
+In addition to his role as head of the EU & Competition team in various Schoenherr jurisdictions, Christoph has been the managing partner of the Zagreb office since 2013.